PvRao-29/clankeRS/README.md

 **Train in PyTorch.
 Deploy in Rust.
 Replay-test against real robot logs.**

-clankeRS is an early-stage Rust SDK for robotics teams on ROS 2 and PyTorch.
+clankeRS is a Rust SDK for robotics teams on ROS 2 and PyTorch.
 The goal is memory-safe robot nodes, ONNX inference in Rust, MCAP-based replay testing, and a CLI that ties the workflow together.

-clankeRS is **not** a ROS replacement and **not** a PyTorch replacement.
-It is a Rust layer on top of your existing stack.

 > **Honest scope today:** Pub/sub in the workspace examples uses an **in-memory simulated bus** (no ROS 2 / DDS install required).
 Real `rclrs`/DDS integration is verified against ROS 2 Humble and ships as checked-in colcon packages under [`ros2/`](ros2/) with a one-command build — it builds **only inside a colcon workspace**, not from the plain `cargo build` (see the status table below).
 Latency numbers depend on your machine and model size — treat benchmarks as local measurements, not production guarantees.